mbarker84/fi-wireframes/Meeting Agendas/2015-02-27_MeetingAgenda.md

 I’ll be writing up a useability testing plan, which I’ll share with you before we start conducting tests.

 I’ve created a Google spreadsheet for us to fill out any issues, both from our own testing and as a result of useability testing.

+I’ll create a spreadsheet template for us to use in evaluating testing participants’ feedback.